Hathaway exits Flyers' loss to Penguins after taking hit from Imama

 Hathaway is one of three Flyers to play in all 60 games this season.
 He has eight goals, 10 assists and a plus-4 rating.

-If he's to miss time, Nicolas Deslauriers is the Flyers' extra forward and could slot onto the fourth line.
+If he does have to miss any time, Nicolas Deslauriers is the Flyers' extra forward and could slot onto the fourth line.

 Subscribe anywhere you get your podcasts: